Dadmatech/DadmaTools/README.md

 ### Loading Persian Word Embeddings
-download, load and using some pre-trained persian word embeddings
+download, load and use some pre-trained Persian word embeddings.

-dadmatools supports all glove,fasttext and word2vec formats
+dadmatools supports all glove, fasttext, and word2vec formats.
 ```python
 from dadmatools.embeddings import get_embedding, get_all_embeddings_info, get_embedding_info
 from pprint import pprint